assets/img/logo.svg

 Each instance:

-• it is independent of others
+• is independent of others

 • can be modified at any time